gorkawien/AturuxOS-Plasma/README.md

 # AturuxOS-Plasma

-Aturux-OS ist a personal modification (added some extra software to KDE Plasma) of the original arch-setup: https://github.com/jorgeluiscarrillo/arch-setup
+Aturux-OS is a personal modification (added some extra software to KDE Plasma) of the original arch-setup: https://github.com/jorgeluiscarrillo/arch-setup

 arch-setup is a console menu based (TUI) install script for Arch Linux.